auburn-comp-math/math-5630-6630/_sources/interpolation.md

 It can be shown that the interpolation will diverge at around $3.6$ as $n\to \infty$ and the maximum error $\max_{x\in[-5, 5]} |f_n(x) - h(x) |$ grows exponentially, where $f_n$ is the interpolating polynomial with $n+1$ equally spaced nodes.

 There are better choices of interpolation nodes to prevent such a phenomenon.
-We will discuss this topic in the next section.
+We will discuss this topic in a later section.

 ### Interpolation Remainder Theory